HugoMatilla/Effective-JAVA-Summary/README.md

 To allow programmers to write efficient subclasses without undue pain, a class may have to provide hooks into its internal working in the form of judiciously chosen protected methods.

 __Test the class for subclassing__.
-The only way to test a class desgined for inheritance is to write subclasses.
+The only way to test a class designed for inheritance is to write subclasses.

 Constructors must not invoke overridable methods.
 For _Serializable_ and  _Cloneable_ implementations neither _clone_ nor _readObject_ may  invoke overridable methods.